gbLw1/realtime-db-sync/README.md

 ## Setup

+Make sure you have the following installed:

+- .NET Core 7.0
+- SQLServer
+- MySQL

-## Migration
+## Migrations

-cd into the API.DbSync project and run the following commands:
+cd into the `API.DbSync` project and run the following commands:

 ### SQLServer